Verena Huber-Dyson

 Verena Esther Huber-Dyson (May 6, 1923 – March 12, 2016) was a Swiss-American mathematician, known for her work on group theory and formal logic.
-She has been described as a "brilliant mathematician", and did research on the interface between algebra and logic, focusing on undecidability in group theory.
+She has been described as a "brilliant mathematician", who did research on the interface between algebra and logic, focusing on undecidability in group theory.
 At the time of her death, she was emeritus faculty in the philosophy department of the University of Calgary, Alberta.

-Life and career

-Family and early life
+Biography

+Early life and education

 Huber-Dyson was born Verena Esther Huber in Naples, Italy, on May 6, 1923.
 Her parents, Karl (Charles) Huber (1893–1946) and Berthy Ryffel (1899–1945), were Swiss nationals who raised Verena and her sister Adelheid ("Heidi", 1925–1987) in Athens, Greece, where the girls attended the German-speaking Deutsche Schule, or German School of Athens, until forced to return to Switzerland in 1940 by the war.

 Charles Huber, who had managed the Middle Eastern operations of Bühler AG, a Swiss food-process engineering firm, began working for the International Committee of the Red Cross (ICRC), monitoring the treatment of prisoners of war in internment camps.
-As the ICRC delegate to India and Ceylon, he was responsible for Italian prisoners held in British camps, but also visited German and Allied camps in Europe, and in 1945-46 served as an ICRC delegate to the United States, which he described to Verena as a place she "definitely ought to experience at length and in depth but just as definitely ought not to settle in."
+As the ICRC delegate to India and Ceylon, he was responsible for Italian prisoners held in British camps, but also visited German and Allied camps in Europe.
+In 1945-46 he served as an ICRC delegate to the United States, which he described to Verena as a place she "definitely ought to experience at length and in depth but just as definitely ought not to settle in."

-She studied mathematics, with minors in physics and philosophy, at the University of Zurich, where she obtained her Ph.D. in mathematics in 1947 with a thesis in finite group theory. under the supervision of Andreas Speiser.
+She studied mathematics, with minors in physics and philosophy, at the University of Zurich, where she obtained her Ph.D. in mathematics in 1947 with a thesis in finite group theory under the supervision of Andreas Speiser.

-Children

-Verena married Hans-Georg Haefeli, a fellow mathematician, in 1942, and was divorced in 1948.
-Her first daughter, Katarina Halm (née Halm), was born in 1945.

-She subsequently married Freeman Dyson in Ann Arbor, Michigan, on August 11, 1950.
-They had two children together, Esther Dyson (born July 14, 1951, in Zurich) and George Dyson (born 1953, Ithaca, New York), and divorced in 1958.